Pinbib/Signature/docs/Library.md

 Registers a library to a library.
 That is, registers a library's dependency on another library.
-[Components](./Component.md) from this library will be available for use in HTML as `<LibraryName-DepLib-componentName>`, where `LibraryName` is the name of the library, `DepyLib` is the name of the registered library, and `componentName` is the name of the [component](./Component.md) from the registered library.
+[Components](./Component.md) from this library will be available for use in HTML as `<LibraryName-DepLib-componentName>`, where `LibraryName` is the name of the library, `DepLib` is the name of the registered library, and `componentName` is the name of the [component](./Component.md) from the registered library.

 ```text